 Back in the visitor centre, there’s also exotic birds, chinchillas and meerkats to introduce yourself to before a cup of coffee and a slice of cake in the cafe.
 And should you fall head-over-heels in love with one of the animals residing at Mayfield Alpacas, you can always make a long-term commitment to your new best friend by adopting one of the alpacas, meerkats, goats, llamas or pigs through the farm’s website.
 Or maybe you’ll take advantage of the Sharps’ breeding consultancy service and start a funny-looking new family of your own.

-If you want to pass on the alpaca love, you'll find one in our 35 Postcards of Sheffield pack.
+You can reach Mayfield Alpacas on the Sheffield Round Walk route.
+Mayfield Alpacas is also part of our Sheffield for Tots tour.
+And if you want to pass on the alpaca love, you'll find one in our 35 Postcards of Sheffield pack.